King of the Hill: Ratings

-Streaming Viewership
+Streaming viewership

 King of the Hill ranked No. 1 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—upon its Season 14 premiere on August 4.
 The series subsequently remained among the top five titles on Hulu, as of August 13.
 Season 14 garnered 4.4 million views worldwide in its first seven days of streaming, becoming the most-viewed adult animation season premiere on Hulu and Disney+ in five years.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that King of the Hill recorded 1.208 billion minutes of watch time, ranking as the second most-streamed program overall from August 4–10.
 The following week, from August 11–17, it garnered 714 million minutes of watch time, ranking as the third most-streamed original series.
 From August 18–24, King of the Hill recorded 567 million minutes of watch time, placing fourth among original series for that week.
 Nielsen further reported that King of the Hill was streamed for 424 million minutes from August 25–31, making it the seventh most-streamed original series of the week.
+In December 2025, Disney announced that King of the Hill was among the television series to surpass one billion hours streamed on Disney+ in 2025.

-The revival also renewed interest in earlier seasons, with streaming viewership for Seasons 1 through 13 increasing by 41% and reaching a total of 26 million hours streamed between March and August 2025.
+The revival also renewed interest in earlier seasons, with streaming viewership for seasons 1 through 13 increasing by 41% and reaching a total of 26 million hours streamed between March and August 2025.
 The series has generated over $100 million in streaming revenue since 2020.